Elida Rumsey: Personal life

 Elida Rumsey married John Allen Fowle in 1863, on the floor of the U.S. House of Representatives, the same day the Soldiers' Free Library building was dedicated in Washington, D.C.
-The couple moved Brooklyn after the war, where they were active in the Congregational church led by Henry Ward Beecher.
+The couple moved to Brooklyn after the war, where they were active in the Congregational church led by Henry Ward Beecher.
 They moved to Dorchester, Massachusetts in 1877.
 They raised four children together, including a war orphan, Jeannie, whom they adopted; a fifth child died young.
 They marked their fiftieth wedding anniversary in 1913, with a reception at the Massachusetts State House.

 In her later years, Elida Rumsey Fowle was active in veterans' organizations in New England, and founded the Grandchildren of Veterans of the Civil War.
 She started another free library, volunteered at a hospital, and worked in various charity homes for aged women, intemperate women, working women, aged couples.
 She was widowed when John A. Fowle died in 1916, and she died in 1919, aged 77 years, in Dorchester.